RicoJia/ricojia.github.io/_posts/2018/2018-06-01-docker-basics.markdown

   - Either command just stops the container process, but the container itself (filesystem, name, etc.) still exists in the Docker's state.
   - `docker run -it --rm --name rico_test simple-robotics-test-image` has `--rm` in it. `--rm` will respond to only `docker stop` (graceful exit).
 Use this command instead: `docker rm`

+## Docker Kill vs Docker stop

+- **`docker stop <container>`**: Sends a SIGTERM signal to allow graceful shutdown (e.g., saving state or closing connections).
+Waits up to 10 seconds by default, then sends SIGKILL if needed.
+Use for clean stops.

+- **`docker kill <container>`**: Sends SIGKILL immediately to force-stop the container without cleanup.
+Use only when `stop` fails or for urgent halts.

 ### Docker Run Args

 `docker run`: this is how to start a docker container.
 Args that I use quite often are: